-Samples were taken by the Council from several permanent sampling points under dry conditions on 19 May 2014 and in wet weather conditions on 5 May 2014.
+Samples were taken by the Council from several permanent sampling points under dry conditions on 28 May 2015 and in wet weather conditions on 6 August 2015 (delayed due to unsuitable weather conditions and lab availability).
 The results are presented in Table 1.
-A reduced wet weather run was conducted on 30 May 2014.
+Two reduced wet weather runs were conducted on 12 May 2015 and 3 June 2015.
 A summary of these combined discharge and receiving water results is given in Table 2.
-Three dry weather samples of the tributary of the Mangaone Stream below the mixing zone were also taken during the year.
+Four dry weather samples of the tributary of the Mangaone Stream below the mixing zone were also taken during the year.
 The results from these samples are presented in Table 3.